 - Scale: number of affected/potentially affected people; size of affected areas.
 There are four levels of scale.
 Emergencies of large or mega scale are eligible for an ACT Appeal. - o Small Scale (localised): Emergencies that are localised in areas where ACT is already working or where members can easily move to respond.
 Often related to flooding, drought, landslides, etc., they are responded to by the regular staff of members.
 Normally a small-scale emergency does not require external funding or capacity assistance.
 The response addresses the needs of a small number of affected people.
-For a small-scale response, ACT Forums can indicate their request for an RRF, through its local/National members.
+For a small-scale response, ACT Forums can indicate their request for an RRF, through its local/National members, provided that they have a strong case that the government is not able support the affected communities.

-1 Please refer to the ACT Humanitarian Operations Manual on ACT Scale Up criteria.
+&lt;sup>1 Please refer to the ACT Humanitarian Operations Manual on ACT Scale Up criteria.